 - 1. Appraisal of the Academic Performance of Students in Coursework - a.
-Mid-semester the PhD Program Director will poll all instructors at the

-School teaching Ph.D. students to determine if any student's performance is of concern.

-If a student is having difficulty, the PhD Program Director will notify the student's advisor who will talk with the student to discuss how these difficulties might be resolved.

-- b.
-At the end of each semester, a course instructor completes the Evaluation of Student's Performance for each enrolled student.
+Mid-semester the Assistant Dean for Administration will poll all instructors at the School teaching Ph.D. students to determine if any student's performance is of concern. - If a student is having difficulty, the Assistant Dean for Administrationwill notify the student's advisor who will talk with the student to discuss how these difficulties might be resolved. - b.
+At the end of each semester, a course instructor completes the Evaluation of Student's Performance (Appendix II) for each enrolled student.
 A grade of Satisfactory, Marginal Satisfactory, or Unsatisfactory is assigned.
 A student receives a copy of this evaluation form for each course taken. - c.
 A student who receives an Unsatisfactory grade in a required course must repeat that course at his or her own expense.
 A student who receives an Unsatisfactory grade in an elective course receives no credit for the course and must undertake the same course or a different elective at his or her own expense. - d.
-The grade of Temporary Incomplete (TI) is reserved for serious illness or emergency situations.
-In case of illness, medical documentation must be provided to the Dean's Office.
-Students must be in good academic standing to request a Temporary Incomplete.
-If work can completed and graded before grades are due, then an extension should be granted instead of a Temporary Incomplete.
-Temporary Incompletes are to be completed within 21 days of the end of the semester in which the Incomplete is incurred.
-The end of the semester is defined as the end of exam week for the semester in question.
-After 21 days, any remaining Incompletes become Permanent and no degree credit is granted.
-Student requests for exceptions to this policy are to be submitted in writing to the Dean, and will be reviewed by a Committee comprised of the Dean, the PhD Program Director and the student's advisor. - e.
-In sequence classes, students must successfully complete Class I before continuing into part II of the sequence class. - f.
-Students are expected to maintain a level of course work equal to a grade of B or better; that is, in the three highest categories of performance on the criteria for evaluation (see Appendix III).
+Incomplete Grades for PhD Program: A grade of "I" (temporary incomplete) may be given by the instructor only when extraordinary and unforeseen circumstances prevent a student from being able to complete their work by the deadline that grades are due to the Registrar's Office at the end of a semester.
+Incompletes may not be granted for work that is not completed for other reasons.
+Incompletes may only be given to students who are in good academic standing in the course in which work is outstanding.
+An incomplete grade may be converted to an S, S-, or a U, following this procedure: Students requesting an incomplete because of extraordinary and unforeseen circumstances must meet with their professor to create a reasonable plan and timeline for completion of the work.
+The plan and timeline should be documented on the PhD grade sheet.
+This timeline must require that work be completed such that a permanent grade is issued within 30 days of the date grades are due for the semester in which the incomplete was incurred.
+The incomplete plan and timeline must be approved by the Dean.
+If work remains incomplete after this date, the incomplete automatically becomes permanent and no degree credit is received.
+On the rare occasion of an exception to this policy, permission of the PhD Director, in consultation with the Dean, is required.
+If the course in which the incomplete was received is a pre-requisite for a subsequent course, the student may not progress to the next course until a final grade of S, or S- is issued to the Registrar.
+This restriction supersedes the 30-day period for completion of work.
+No degree credit will be issued for incomplete grades.

-- g.
-The School's policy is to terminate any student who receives: - 2 "Unsatisfactory" assessments; or - 3 "Marginal Satisfactory" assessments; or - 1 "Unsatisfactory" and 2 "Marginal Satisfactory" assessments.
+- e.
+Students are expected to maintain a satisfactory level of course work equal to an overall grade of B or better. - f.
+A student with the following academic record in coursework may not proceed to complete the degree: - 2 "Unsatisfactory" assessments; or - 3 "Marginal Satisfactory" assessments; or - 1 "Unsatisfactory" and 2 "Marginal Satisfactory" assessments.